speechly/cli/README.md

 - `list` list apps in project
 - `sample` sample a set of examples from the given SAL configuration
 - `validate` validate the given SAL configuration for syntax errors
+- `stats` see statistics about the apps in current context

 The versioning of the SAL configuration files should be done properly, ie. keep them in a version control system.
 Consider the deploy/download functionality to be a tool for the training pipeline instead of collaboration or versioning.